AnghelLeonard/Java-Data-Structures/transferqueue/README.md

 **What kind of problems are commonly solved via transfer queues:**

-- useful for any problem in this common scenario: a producer should wait until a consumer receives the element (we say that the element is transfered from producer to consumer)
+- useful for any problem in this common scenario: any producer should wait until any consumer receives the element (we say that the element is transfered from producer to consumer)

 **Java Transfer Queue Implementations**